audulus/docs/index.md

 -   to disconnect, drag from an input
 -   to get help on a node, right click and select "Help"

+*Note 1:* The Module Library is named *The Library of Babel* after a Borges story that imagines a mystical library that contains not only every book ever written, but every book that could ever *be* written.
+You are perhaps more familiar with the Biblical story of the the Tower of Babel, which, mythically, the Babylonians were building as a kind of space-elevator to Heaven.
+Jehovah grew afraid of the power of people working together, and destroyed the project by cursing its workers to speak in a multitude of languages, unable to communicate.
+This is the Judeo-Christian origin story that explains why all people do not speak the same language.
+If you are not familiar with the Borges story itself, perhaps you are familiar with the concept through Neil Gaiman's *The Sandman*, where the library is referred to as the *Library of Dreams* which contains all the unfinished potential work of every author living & dead.  *So, what does any of this have to do with Audulus?* Well, I, Mark Boyd, the Module Library creator, wanted to convey the sense of infinite possibility that Audulus 3 now holds, and most of all, what can be accomplished when people all over the world - even through language barriers ( 日本人こんにちは！) - can do when they work together.
+Every module and patch from version 3 and onward will be backwards compatible - meaning nothing will ever be lost or forgotten.
+While some more established digital modulars exist, you are entering this program at the beginning of something very special, and *you* get to be a founding creator.
+That said - yes, I understand that it is currently a maze of menus.
+Know that we are working very hard to streamline both the iOS and computer navigation of this library.
+Just stick with it for now and know that it will get better and faster soon - it will *have* to when eventually the module library contains 1000+ modules.

 ---